junxit/us-congress-bills-111/metadata.md

 - 2009-09-29 — Referred to House Energy and Commerce
 - 2009-09-29 — Referred to House Ways and Means
 - 2009-09-29 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-09-30 — Considered under suspension of the rules. (consideration: CR H10090-10092)
+- 2009-09-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3663.
+- 2009-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-30 — Mr. Pallone moved to suspend the rules and pass the bill.
+- 2009-09-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10090)
+- 2009-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10090)
+- 2009-09-30 — Referred to the Subcommittee on Health.